marpon/Print_to_Pdf/README.md

 # Print_to_Pdf
-lib to work with 'Microsoft Print to Pdf' virtual printer in 32 and 64bits
+static lib (for freebasic use) to work with 'Microsoft Print to Pdf' virtual printer in 32 and 64bits

 And some sample code to work with.